ngs-docs/2021-GGG298/Week7-Slurm_and_Farm_cluster_for_doing_analysis/README.md

 There are any number of ways to cancel jobs.
 You can by job name with `-n`, partition name `-p`, account `-A` and can use regular expressions to cancel a list of jobs.
 BUT be careful how you cancel!

-**CHALLENGE** Create your own slurm script and run the fastqc snakemake worklflow located in the `~/2020-GGG298/Week7-Slurm_and_Farm_cluster_for_doing_analysis/fastqc` directory.
+**CHALLENGE** Create your own slurm script and run the fastqc snakemake workflow located in the `~/2020-GGG298/Week7-Slurm_and_Farm_cluster_for_doing_analysis/fastqc` directory.

 ### Space Issues

 Each group only has so much space on the cluster.
 Memory can be bought but it is good practice to always compress and delete files as you run analyses.
-That way, there won't be an extra terrabyte of unnecessary sequence data files hanging around.
+That way, there won't be an extra terabyte of unnecessary sequence data files hanging around.

 To check the amount of space you have left as a group use:
 ```